fosslight/fosslight-guide-en/started/2_try/2_oss.md

 - Dual License allows you to select one of several OSS Licenses and is displayed as OR.

 ### License Type
-- Permissive: It is a license that has minimum requirements.
+- Permissive : It is a license that has minimum requirements.
 In general, it is required to maintain the copyright notice and disclaimer.
-- Weak Copyleft: You can freely distribute copies and modified versions of the work on the condition that the same rights are maintained in the derivative work.
+- Weak Copyleft : You can freely distribute copies and modified versions of the work on the condition that the same rights are maintained in the derivative work.
 Source codes of copies and revisions of the work must be disclosed.
-- Copyleft: You can freely distribute copies and modified versions of the work on the condition that the same rights are maintained in the derivative work.
+- Copyleft : You can freely distribute copies and modified versions of the work on the condition that the same rights are maintained in the derivative work.
 You must disclose the source code of the entire program linked to or operated with, as well as copies and modifications of the work.
-- Proprietary: Software developed by the 3rd party without using open source, and can be used only when contracted with the 3rd party.
+- Proprietary : Software developed by the 3rd party without using open source, and can be used only when contracted with the 3rd party.
-- Proprietary Free: Software developed by the 3rd party without using Open Source, does not require an additional contract, but can only be used in a limited condition.
+- Proprietary Free : Software developed by the 3rd party without using Open Source, does not require an additional contract, but can only be used in a limited condition.

 ### Obligation
-- Notice: You are obligated to notify.
+- Notice : You are obligated to notify.
-- Source Code: You are obligated to disclose the source code.
+- Source Code : You are obligated to disclose the source code.

 ### Download Location
 - The URL where you can download the open source is displayed as a link.